SATBA: An Invisible Backdoor Attack Based On Spatial Attention: DISCUSSIONS

+The spatial attention has found extensive applications in the realm of artificial intelligence technology.
+Our research substantiates the feasibility of employing this technique for backdoor attacks, thereby enabling real-world attackers to manipulate the target Deep Neural Network (DNN) model.
+Consequently, there arises a pressing need for the development of more robust and secure neural networks or the advancement of backdoor defense.

-Our future work will focus on investigating the transferability of our trigger, examining whether a trigger generated from one dataset-DNN pair can successfully attack other models and triggers.
-Additionally, we intend to further optimize the performance of our approach by incorporating resnet blocks into our trigger injection network, thus enhancing the feature extraction capabilities of our model.
+Our forthcoming work will center on investigating the transferability of our trigger, examining whether a trigger generated from a specific dataset-DNN pair can successfully attack other models.
+Additionally, we intend to enhance the performance of our approach by incorporating Resnet blocks into our trigger injection network, thereby improving the feature extraction capabilities of our injection architecture.
+Finally, we will focus on exploring a viable defense method to mitigate this type of backdoor threat.